 Purrrfect treats for Cat People...or their kitties

-SPECIAL SPRING BONUS: Purchases of $75 or more will receive a free Catnap Gift Card (that's a $20 value, Hoomin!)
+SPECIAL SUMMER BONUS: Purchases of $75 or more will receive a free Catnap Gift Card (that's a $20 value, Hoomin!)
 Plus, you get warm fuzzies knowing that your purchase supports Koneko's mission of finding a forever home for every adoptable cat in New York City.
 So fill up that shopping cart MEOW!

 Koneko in the news